Stone Fleet (New South Wales): Post-war operations at Kiama (1947-1961)

+End of Kiama port operations

+In 1960, the N.S.W.
+Government reduced the rail freight charge for 'blue metal' carried from Port Kembla, from 36 shillings per ton to 15 shillings per ton, effectively making the shipping operations at Kiama uneconomic.

-MV Dunmore took the last shipment of 'blue metal' from Kiama on 21 December 1961, then becoming redundant.
+MV Dunmore took the last shipment of 'blue metal' from Kiama on 21 December 1961, then became redundant.
 She was sold (c.
 1962–1963) and renamed Fijian Trader, under which name she ran aground and was wrecked in 1964.
 The hoppers at the Robertson Basin were demolished in 1965.

 Reopening of Bass Point and final years (1973—2011)

 The Bass Point quarry reopened in 1973 using a new jetty and loader, referred to locally as 'the gravel loader'.
 Thus began what would be the final phase of the Stone Trade.
 With the older Stone Fleet ships all gone by then, the trade at the new Bass Point jetty used ex-'sixty-miler' colliers, like Hexham Bank, which were available after the end of gas production from coal.
+In 1977, the ex-collier Lisa Miller was used on the run.

-The new operation at Bass Point and the use of a larger ship, MV Claudia, resulted in the last years of the trade achieving the highest shipments.
+Shipping by sea remained an attractive option, both economically and environmentally, relative to both road and rail transport.The new operation at Bass Point and the use of a larger ship, MV Claudia, resulted in the last years of the trade achieving the highest shipments.
 Over 14 years, MV Claudia delivered over 2.8 million tonnes of aggregate to the Sydney.
 Three times a week, she made the return journey from Blackwattle Bay Concrete Plant to Bass Point, loading at the Bass Point Jetty, with 3,800 tonnes of crushed basalt carried by conveyors direct from the Bass Point Quarry.
 Each trip that MV Claudia made was the equivalent of 100 truck movements through the Sydney area.

 MV Claudia was retired in 2011, finally ending the "Blue Diamond" or "Stone" coastal-shipping trade.
 She was sent to be scrapped in China.
 All transport from Bass Point is now by road.